Heavy-Metal-Gaming/FS-Challenges/Lukah's Island - by Heavy Metal Gaming/README.md

 Additionally there are animals that have survived as well: sheep and chickens.

+## Equipment, and why is it such an eclectic mix?
+The previous inhabitants of the island purchased whatever they could get, from whomever would sell it to them.
+Equipment from the former Soviet Union, from Germany, from the USA, and from many others as well.
+Additionally, it has been collected for decades.
+A lot of the stuff dates back to World Warn II.
+Nothing is more modern than the 1980s as far as can be told from a cursory look around the island.

 ## Platform Support
 Computer Only, due to the mods used and being started from a savegame.